What is a mental health emergency?

 When you come in for your first appointment, you will be asked to:

-- Complete a form that asks some basic information about you.
+- Complete a form requesting basic information about you and your experiences.

-- Complete what is called an “intake session” with your assigned counselor, during which the counselor will ask you questions about your medical, social, family, and emotional history and why you are seeking counseling.
+- Complete an “intake session” with your assigned counselor, during which the counselor will ask you questions about your medical, social, family, and emotional history and why you are seeking counseling.

 - Discuss appropriate treatment options with your counselor.
 On-campus counseling is intended to be short-term.
 In the event that you need more intensive, long-term treatment, or if we are unable to treat you on campus, your counselor will give you referral information about possibilities in the community.